romshark/webwire-go/README.md

 The WebWire client maintains the connection fully automatically to guarantee maximum connection uptime.
 It will automatically reconnect in the background whenever the connection is lost.

 The only things to remember are:
-- Client API methods such as `client.Request`, `client.TimedRequest` and `client.RestoreSession` will timeout if the server is unavailable for the entire duration of the specified timeout and thus the client fails to reconnect.
+- Client API methods such as `client.Request` and `client.RestoreSession` will timeout if the server is unavailable for the entire duration of the specified timeout and thus the client fails to reconnect.
 - `client.Signal` will immediately return a `DisconnectedErr` error if there's no connection at the time the signal was sent.

-This feature is entirely optional and can be disabled at will which will cause `client.Request`, `client.TimedRequest` and `client.RestoreSession` to immediately return a `DisconnectedErr` error when there's no connection at the time the request is made.
+This feature is entirely optional and can be disabled at will which will cause `client.Request` and `client.RestoreSession` to immediately return a `DisconnectedErr` error when there's no connection at the time the request is made.

 The WebWire server will also try to keep connections alive by periodically sending heartbeats to the client.
 The heartbeat interval and timeout durations are adjustable through the server options and default to 30 and 60 seconds respectively.